History of the Organization

 In August, 2013, Connecting for Good joined four other nonprofit organizations to establish the KC Freedom Network.
 The group is committed to building a community network that will reach under served areas of Kansas City with inexpensive Internet connectivity.

 In December 2013, work began to establish the new Northeast Wyandotte County Community Technology Center on Third Street in Kansas City, KS across from the Juniper Gardens housing project.
-A 20 workstation computer lab has already been set up in the building with bandwidth supplied by the Juniper Gardens wireless network we created.
-Through the community tech center, we will be working to spread digital literacy and technology adoption in this needy area.
-We will do this by offering a free public access computer lab and Wi-Fi hotpsot.
-Classes will be offered in computer basics and Internet skills along with other technology oriented training.
+The center formally opened in March 2014 with 20 workstation public access computer lab operating in the building with regularly scheduled digital literacy classes.
+Bandwidth supplied by the Juniper Gardens wireless network.
+The center is focusing on spreading digital literacy and technology adoption in one of the most needy area of the Kansas City metropolitan area.